 Despite the many developments and applications, a simple and very quick forecasting procedure has not been available for the MDCEV and other KT demand model systems.
-On the other hand, since the end-goal of most model development and estimation is forecasting, policy evaluation, and/or welfare analysis, the development of a simple and easily applicable forecasting procedure is a critical issue in the application of KT demand model systems.
-The forecasting methods available prior to this work are either enumerative or iterative in nature, are not very accurate, and require long computation times.
+On the other hand, since the end-goal of most model development and estimation is forecasting, policy evaluation, and/or welfare analysis, development of a simple and easily applicable forecasting procedure is a critical issue in the application of KT demand model systems.
+Currently available forecasting methods are either enumerative or iterative in nature, are not very accurate, and require long computation times.

-In this paper, we propose computationally efficient1 forecasting algorithms for random utility maximization-based multiple discrete-continuous choice models with additively separable utility functions, such as the MDCEV model.
-The algorithms build on simple yet insightful, analytic explorations with the KKT conditions that shed new light on the properties of such models.
-For specific utility functional forms used in many MDCEV model applications, the proposed approach is non-iterative and results in analytically expressible consumption quantities once the chosen alternatives are known.
-Even with more general utility forms that fall within the class of additively separable utility functions, we employ the model properties presented in this paper to design efficient (albeit iterative) forecasting algorithms.
-Also, we formulate variants to the proposed algorithms that remain computationally efficient even in situations with large choice sets.
-Further, the insights gained from the analysis of the KKT conditions can be used to develop efficient forecasting procedures for other KT demand systems with additively separable utility functions.
+In this paper, we propose computationally efficient forecasting algorithms for the MDCEV model.
+The algorithms build on simple, yet insightful, analytic explorations with the KT conditions that shed new light on the properties of the MDCEV model.
+For specific utility functional forms used in many MDCEV model applications, the proposed approach is non-iterative in nature, and results in analytically expressible consumption quantities.
+Even with more general utility forms that fall within the class of additively separable utility functions, we are able to employ the properties of the MDCEV model presented in this paper to design efficient (albeit iterative) forecasting algorithms.
+In addition, we formulate variants to the proposed algorithms that remain computationally efficient even in situations with large choice sets.
+Further, the insights gained from the analysis of the KT conditions also enable us to develop efficient forecasting procedures for other non-MDCEV KT demand systems with additively separable utility functions.